 The Alberta Buck is defined as being:

-• Equal in value to a basket of long-term value-stable Canadian commodities, and
+- Equal in value to a basket of long-term value-stable Canadian commodities, and

-• Issued backed by a claim on any attested and insured wealth.
+- Issued backed by a claim on any attested and insured wealth.

 It can be:

-• Exchanged for existing broad money (eg. via a Uniswap BUCK/USDT DeFi pool), or
+- Exchanged for existing broad money (eg. via a Uniswap BUCK/USDT DeFi pool), or

-• Used directly as broad money for selling, buying, borrowing or lending because it's stable.
+- Used directly as broad money for selling, buying, borrowing or lending because it's stable.

-The BUCK tokens themselves are entirely fungible (they represent the value of a proportional claim on the entire pool of "backing" assets), but do not individually represent any particular asset or claim.
-Their value is defined as being worth a certain basket of commodities, but there need not be any of each of those commodities (eg. Uranium) actually being held as the wealth "backing" the BUCK.
-Probably more gold and live chickens than yellowcake…
+BUCK_CREDITlimits (times theBUCK_Kstabilization factor) - BUCKs are fully fungible – they represent value backed by the entire pool of attested assets, not any specific asset.
+Their value is defined as being worth a certain basket of commodities, but the actual backing need not include any of those specific commodities (eg. Uranium) – probably more gold and live chickens than yellowcake…

 Practically, to accomplish all this, the BUCK needs to solve 3 distinct problems in an automated, decentralized fashion with high public confidence:

-• Issuance based on a legal claim on real wealth; loss of that wealth results in a withdrawal of BUCKs.
+- Issuance based on a legal claim on real wealth; loss of that wealth results in a withdrawal of BUCKs.

-• General in/deflation dynamically produces a broad issuance/withdrawal of BUCKs to stabilize value.
+- General in/deflation dynamically produces a broad issuance/withdrawal of BUCKs to stabilize value.

-• Individual accounts that go negative are recovered, at the risk and expense of the account holder.
+- Individual accounts that go negative are recovered, at the risk and expense of the account holder.

 The solutions must separate legal and regulatory concerns (which grind away slowly, at the speed of the courts), from parametric concerns which must be executed on a transaction by transaction basis.

 There are several ways to accomplish this separation of concerns, using various combinations of traditional Legal contracts and parametric "Smart" contracts implemented on a variety of platforms/languages (Ethereum, Solana, Holochain).
 The following three sections examine one immediately implementable approach using Ethereum smart contracts written in Solidity, interfacing with insurance providers.
 If you're not interested in these technical implementation details, you may prefer to skip ahead to Would A Commodity-defined BUCK Be Stable? which demonstrates that commodity-basket money would be significantly more stable than the CAD$ has been over the last 50 years.
+For detailed analysis of constitutional constraints and legal objections, see the companion article Addressing Common Objections.

 BUCK_CREDIT NFT: Parametric Asset Insurance